TheFork supports you in your fight against no-shows

-Any of your clients can be a no-show, from the really busy customer to the rude customer, from the one who forgets to the one who does no dare call to cancel.
-Fortunately, after 2 challenging years of pandemic, restaurants are now recovering and the ones partnering with TheFork actually get a low average monthly no-show rate of 3.6%.**
+Any of your clients can be a no-show, from the really busy customer to the rude customer, from the one who forgets to the one who does not dare call to cancel.
+Fortunately, after 2 challenging years of the pandemic, restaurants are now recovering and the ones partnering with TheFork actually experience a low average monthly no-show rate of 3.6%.**

-TheFork loyal customers are less likely to do no-shows
+Loyal customers of TheFork are less likely to do no-shows

 🪑 Most of the time, no-shows relate to small tables (1 or 2 people)**

-📅 And 91% of them did not do another no-show in the next 6 months**
+📅 And 91% of them did not fail to turn up again in the next 6 months**

 📉 Only 2.1% of TheFork regular customers are doing no-shows.